SAFETY DATA SHEET

 Chronic Exposure: Repeated ingestion of alpha emitters may lead to radiation sickness as described in inhalation exposure.

-The symptoms of radiation sickness depends upon the dose received.
+The symptoms of radiation sickness depend upon the dose received.
 It may result from acute or chronic exposure to any form of radiation.
 The symptoms are described in the inhalation section.

 - OSHA: N

 - NTP: N

 - IARC: N

 - Environmental Impact Rating (0-4): No data available